 China is already listed as a country with a plastic bag ban since it outlawed thin plastic bags in 2008 and at the same time started to enforce a fee for sturdier bags.
 In early 2020, China announced it will substantially extent its laws to combat plastic bag use, first banning all non-compostable bags in major cities by the end of 2020 and extending this ban to the entire country by 2022.

-The U.S., Canada and Australia still lack country-wide bans or fees on plastic bags, even though those laws have been implemented in some states.
-India, which was also working on a plastic bag ban, put plans on hold because of the COVID-19 pandemic.
+The U.S. and Australia still lack country-wide bans or fees on plastic bags, even though those laws have been implemented in some states.
+India, which is also working on a new plastic bag ban after previous attempts remained unenforced, put plans on hold because of the COVID-19 pandemic.